Alos-Sibas-Abense

 It is located in the former province of Soule.

-The inhabitants of the commune are known as Aloztar-Ziboztar-Oniztar

 Geography

 Alos-Sibas-Abense is located some 90 km south-east of Bayonne and 80m km west of Lourdes.
 The D918 road runs down the eastern border of the commune, but does not enter.
 Access to the commune is on road D247 from Alcay-Alcabehety-Sunharette in the southwest which runs through the heart of the commune to the village.
 It then continues to the southeast linking with the D918 at Tardets-Sorholus.
 Most of the commune is farmland with some forest and it has a network of country roads covering most of the commune.

 Hydrography

 Located in the Drainage basin of the Adour, the Saison river passes along and forms the eastern border of the commune parallel with the D918 road.
 The Aphoura stream (18 km), which is fed by the Ardounc, the Batasse (10.1 km), the Laritolle, the Jaga, and the Uthurrotche erreka, flows near the village and to the Saisson.